charlielee/boats-animator/CONTRIBUTING.md

 Thank you for choosing to help improve Boats Animator!

+> **Important** This project is currently undergoing a complete rewrite to use React, TypeScript and Electron.
+As a result, this document is currently out of date.
+Check the GitHub Project to keep up on progress.

 ## Setup

 1. Make sure [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/) are installed on your computer.